akash498/VenderSC/backend-classes/README.txt

 	Remove Product: Status - Incomplete

-		This button needs to be modified so it interacts with the business that is currently logged in.
-More details are in the servlet.
+		This button needs to remove the product from the business that is logged in.

 	Add Product: Status - Incomplete